 Roanoke Regional Partnership Launches Five-Year Strategy and Campaign

-Fresh off a string of successes in 2016, the Roanoke Regional Partnership today announced a new five-year fund-raising campaign and a plan to focus on talent attraction among other elements to continue to grow the region’s economy.
+Fresh off a string of successes in 2016, the Roanoke Regional Partnership began a new five-year fund-raising campaign and a plan to focus on talent attraction among other elements to continue to grow the region’s economy in January 2017.

 The $3.3 million private-sector campaign, Accelerate 2022, kicked off today with the announcement that 47 investors already have contributed $2.48 million, or 75 percent of the $3.3 million private sector goal.